Share this article →

 The Canadian Revenue Agency has not provided specific guidance for how cryptocurrency received from hard forks should be treated for tax purposes.
 Again, a safe approach is to pay capital gains tax when you later decide to sell the coins and assume a cost basis equal to zero similar to airdrops explained above.

 In most cases, Coinpanda classifies airdrops and hard forks automatically when you import your transactions from a wallet or exchange.
-On the Tax page, you will see a total overview of your crypto received as income, airdrops, hard forks, etc.

 Tax on ICOs & IEOs